 Follow the pizza baking instructions specific to the grill type.
 For example, charcoal grills can easily attain a temperature of 700 degrees higher, while gas grills don’t exceed 550F.

-And most of the time, the charcoal grills burn the pizza bottom because the pizza stone’s temperature limit of 500 is crossed easily, and your pizza stone can be as ho as 400 degrees centigrade.
+Most of the time, the charcoal grills burn the pizza bottom because the pizza stone’s temperature limit of 500 is crossed easily, and your pizza stone can be as high as 400 degrees centigrade.

 THEN, WHAT SHOULD YOU DO?